I applied online and the process took 1+ week - interviewed at Home Depot.

-I applied online and the process took 4 days - interviewed at Home Depot in November 2013.
+I applied online and the process took 4 days - interviewed at Home Depot.

-I applied online and the process took 3 weeks - interviewed at Home Depot.
+I applied online and the process took 3 weeks - interviewed at Home Depot in July 2013.

 Our Company When it was founded in 1978 by Bernie Marcus and Arthur Blank, The Home Depot began changing consumers’ perspectives about how they could care for and improve their homes.
 The Company created the… — Full Overview